Ethicon Foundation Travel Grants

 Failure to submit a report and expenses within three months of the completion of travel will result in withdrawal of the award.

-Applicants must inform the College of any change in their circumstances, which will prevent them from completing their overseas visit.
+Applicants must inform the University of any change in their circumstances, which will prevent them from completing their overseas visit.

-The College may, on the advice of the Ethicon Foundation Fund Advisory Board, withdraw all or a proportion of the initial grant.
+The University may, on the advice of the Ethicon Foundation Fund Advisory Board, withdraw all or a proportion of the initial grant.

 Applicants will have 18 months (maximum) from the date of the award, to participate in the nominated travel.
 Failure to do so will result in withdrawal not only of the financial reward but also the actual award from the applicant’s CV.
 Successful recipients must submit documented and receipted travel expenses.